Thank you for visiting and finding out more about my online counselling service.

-My registered office address is Parkshot House, 5 Kew Road, Richmond TW9 2PR, UK.
-Since the start of the COVID pandemic all my consultations take place online.
+My registered office address is The Bridge Workspace, 7 (b) Parkshot, Richmond, TW9 2RD, UK.
+All my consultations take place online.

 I hold an MA in Counselling and Psychotherapy, trained and worked in the UK’s National Health Service (NHS) before setting up my private practice.
 I also write a lot, and you can browse my self help articles and podcasts via my website.
 I was born in Germany and have been living, studying and working in the UK since the mid 80s.
 Prior to retraining as a therapist, I spent some 25 years in consumer and media research (including BBC World Service, De Beers and AOL).